Sunday, June 29, 2014

 Appearances often deceive in the import scope biz, however, and the CG5 was no exception.
 It was OK, mind you, especially if you took the time to clean out the Chinese glue-grease (made of ground up weasels, apparently) and relube it.
 Unfortunately, though, it didn’t have ball bearings.
 Plastic sleeve “bearings” were on both axes and that limited the mount’s performance potential.
-My good friend Pat Rochford had one of these proto CG5s for a while, which he rigged up with the Mel Bartels home-brew go-to system, and while his mount worked, it just barely worked.
+My long-time observing companion Pat Rochford had one of these proto CG5s for a while, which he rigged up with the Mel Bartels home-brew go-to system, and while his mount worked, it just barely worked.

 When Celestron announced a go-to configurated CG5, the “ASGT” CG5 (Advanced Series Go To), I was appalled.
 Given my experiences with Pat’s CG5, I couldn’t believe this would work reliably, not unless major improvements were made to the mount.